natanai/nvc-app/README.md

    ```
    The command parses the CSV exports into `data/index.json`, which the web app consumes at runtime.

-2. Serve the `public` directory with any static file server.
+2. Serve the repository root with any static file server.
 For example:
    ```bash
    python -m http.server 8000
    ```
-   Then open <http://localhost:8000/public/> in your browser.
+   Then open <http://localhost:8000/> in your browser.

-   > Tip: When using another tooling setup (Vite, Parcel, etc.), ensure the `data` directory is available at `../data/index.json` relative to `public/index.html` or update the fetch path inside `public/app.js`.
+   > Tip: When using another tooling setup (Vite, Parcel, etc.), ensure the `data` directory is available at `/data/index.json` relative to `index.html` or update the fetch path inside `app.js`.

 ## Features